Crater Lake Facts

 Crater Lake Physical Description

-As a result, it ranks as the deepest lake in its country, and ninth in the entire world.
-But it isn’t just deep, to be certain.
-It also has a large overall area.
-The lake has a slightly rectangular shape, measuring 5 mi by 6 mi (8 by 9.6 km).
+This ranks the amazing formation as the ninth in the entire world in terms of its depth.
+But, that isn’t its only distinctiveness, to be certain.
+The wonder also has a relatively large overall area.
+The lake additionally has a slightly rectangular shape, measuring roughly 5 mi by 6 mi (8 by 9.6 km).

-It also remains unusual for another reason.
-It has no bodies of water flowing into it.
-In a natural balance, evaporation is roughly compensated for by rainfall and melting snow.
+Fantastic Crater Lake also qualifies as unusual for yet another intriguing reason.
+It actually has no bodies of water flowing into it.
+In a remarkable natural balance, evaporation’s roughly compensated for by regular rainfall and melting snow.
 This makes it one of the few such lakes on earth.

-This amazing lake sits in the caldera of an extinct volcano, named Mount Mazama.
-This volcano erupted quite violently roughly 7,700 years ago.
-Part of the Cascade Range, this volcano has now been quiet for about 6,000 years.
+Amazingly, this lake sits inside the caldera of an extinct volcano, named Mount Mazama.
+This volcano apparently erupted quite violently approximately 7,700 years ago, leaving the namesake crater.
+Part of the Cascade Range, this volcano has now been completely quiet for about 6,000 years.

-However, minimal amounts of geothermal activity still routinely appear along the floor of the breathtaking Crater Lake.
-This further indicates that, although considered unlikely, it has the potential to one day erupt again.
+Nevertheless, Nature constantly keeps us on our toes.
+Minimal amounts of geothermal activity still routinely appear along the floor of the breathtaking mountain lake.
+This further indicates that, although considered unlikely, the volcano holds the potential to perhaps one day erupt again.

 Features Sharing Its Region